 Retaking A Course

-MLS students who have received a “C-” or lower grade in a specific course, or who are on academic probation, may retake a course with permission of, or may be required to retake a course by the Academic Standards Committee.
+MLS students who have received a “C-” or lower grade in a specific course, or who are on academic probation, may retake a course with permission of, or may be required to retake a course by the Program Director.
 The grade from the second attempt is the grade that will be calculated in the student’s GPA, whether or not it is higher than the first grade earned.
 The first grade will not be calculated in the student’s GPA, but the course and grade will appear on the student’s transcript as having been repeated.
 All tuition charges and fees associated with the second attempt must be paid by the student.

 Students are required to achieve and maintain “good” academic standing as they progress toward completion of their degrees.
 Students are evaluated for academic standing following each 15-week academic period.
 Students who are not in good academic standing will be placed on academic probation, and may eventually be academically disqualified from the university, under the standards described below.